Hillside Construction

 Inspection and Test Plan

 Retaining walls include critical buried conditions that cannot be verified after backfill.
-A disciplined inspection and test plan protects the owner by documenting every element before it's concealed.
-This is the difference between hoping the wall was built right and knowing it was.
+A disciplined inspection and test plan documents every element before it's concealed, confirming the work was built to the design intent and creating a permanent record of all concealed conditions.

 Each hold point is documented with photos, test reports, and inspection records.
 This documentation serves two purposes: it confirms the work was done correctly during construction, and it provides evidence if questions arise years later about how the wall was built.